This section provides you with information on administrative and specialised courts in the Estonian court system.

 In Estonia there are two district courts acting as courts of second instance.

-Contact details for the courts may be found on the Courts website.
+The contact information for Estonian courts is available on the courts’ website.
 Access to the contact details is free of charge.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.